operand/agency/README.md

 [examples/demo/](./examples/demo/).
 A Dockerfile and basic instructions for how to run the demo are located in that directory.

-The demo application includes two differenty OpenAI agent classes, the HuggingFace based `ChattyAI`, operating system access, and a Flask/React based web application hosted at `http://localhost:8080`, all integrated together into a single "space".
+The demo application includes two different OpenAI agent classes, the HuggingFace based `ChattyAI`, operating system access, and a Flask/React based web application hosted at `http://localhost:8080`, all integrated in a single "space".